-As at December 31, 2015, Jura had cumulative assessed tax losses totalling \$31.81 million and unclaimed exploration expenditures totalling \$90.45 million.
-Based on these figures and Jura's expected future revenue stream, it is expected that Jura will not be in a tax-paying situation because of less income.
+As at December 31, 2016, Jura had cumulative assessed tax losses totalling \$27.27 million and unclaimed exploration expenditures totalling \$90.16 million.
+Based on these figures and Jura's expected future revenue stream, it is expected that Jura will not be in a tax-paying situation until 2024.